awwx/meteor-wiki/Home.md

 Do you blog about Meteor regularly?
 File an issue with a link to your blog's "Posts tagged 'meteor'" page, and we'll add it here.

 * [Tom Coleman's blog](http://bindle.me/blog)
+* A particularly nice [tutorial by Andrew Scala](http://andrewscala.com/meteor) on his blog